Novel scaling limits for critical inhomogeneous random graphs: Introduction

-Interestingly, as proved in \cite{BhaHofLee09a, Hofs09a, Turo09}, when $\tau>4$, so that $\expec[W^3]<\infty$, the scaling limit of the random graphs studied here are (apart from a trivial scaling constant) \emph{equal} to the scaling limit of the ordered connected components in the Erd\H{o}s-R\'enyi random graph, as first identified by Aldous in \cite{Aldo97}.
-This suggests that the \emph{high-weight vertices} play a crucial role in our setting, a fact that shall feature extensively throughout our proof.
-The importance of the high-weight vertices also partly explains why we restrict our setting to \refeq{choicewi} and \refeq{F-bound-tau(3,4)b}, which give us sharp asymptotics of the weights of the high-weight vertices in the heavy-tailed setting we study here.
-We shall comment on extensions of our results in more detail in Section \ref{sec-disc(3,4)} below.
+Interestingly, as proved in \cite{BhaHofLee09a,Hofs09a,Turo09}, when $\tau>4$, so that $\expec[W^3]<\infty$, the scaling limits of the random graphs studied here are (apart from a trivial scaling constant) \textit{equal} to the scaling limit of the ordered connected components in the Erd\H{o}s--R\'enyi random graph, as first identified by Aldous in~\cite{Aldo97}.
+This suggests that the \textit{high-weight vertices} play a crucial role in our setting, a fact that shall feature extensively throughout our proof.
+The importance of the high-weight vertices also partly explains why we restrict our setting to~(\ref{choicewi}) and~(\ref{F-bound-tau3,4b}), which give us sharp asymptotics of the weights of the high-weight vertices in the heavy-tailed setting we study here.
+We shall comment on extensions of our results in more detail in Section~\ref{sec-disc3,4} below.